google home something went wrong

 Conclusion

-Many Google Home users have run into the “Google Home Something Went Wrong” problem.
+Many Google Home users have run into the “Google Home Something Went Wrong” issue.
 It can be somewhat frustrating to deal with this error message since your device doesn’t actually tell you what the problem is!

 To fix it, you can try the following troubleshooting options: